ChrisVladimirov/spring5webapp_upTo22Topic/README.md

-# spring5webapp updated up to the Thymeleaf topics
+# spring5webapp updated up to the Thymeleaf Templates lecture